 Amalgam filling replacement can be done for several reasons.

 Obviously, the most common reason is that the existing filling is leaking or broken.
-If it's left like that, you will get a cavity and toothache.
+If it's left like that, you will get a cavity as bacteria get down the crack, attacking the tooth dentine, and causing toothache.

 The best time to have some tooth whitening

 is before you get the new tooth-colored fillings!

 Then your dentist can match the new fillings to the lighter color of